-The other information comprises the information included in the annual report, other than the syndicate underwriting year accounts and our auditor's report thereon.
-The managing agent is responsible for the other information contained within the annual report and accounts.
+The other information comprises the information included in the Underwriting Year report and accounts other than the syndicate underwriting year accounts and our auditor's report thereon.
+The managing agent is responsible for the other information contained within the Underwriting Year report and accounts.